-There are fourteen species of snake in Connecticut, of which two are venomous.
+There are 14 species of snake in Connecticut, of which just 2 are venomous.
 These are the timber rattlesnake and the copperhead.

-The timber rattlesnake is endangered, and as such is a protected species.
-There are four snakes classed as species of particular concern, including:
+The timber rattlesnake is endangered, and is a protected species.
+There are 4 snakes classed as species of particular concern, including:

 - The timber rattlesnake

 These snakes, as well as many other animals, are protected under the Connecticut Endangered Species Act (1989).
 Taking or killing an animal listed in this act could result in legal action.

 The Delaware Code doesn’t offer protection to snakes.
 Title 7, Conservation: Game, Wildlife and Dogs, Ch.
 7, Subchapter VI (Other Game and Fish) lists nongame species.
 It also regulates how certain species should be hunted, including raccoons, opossums, deer, and foxes.